The Alchemy of Calm: Adaptogens for Menopause Anxiety in Your Second Spring

 How It’s Commonly Used:

 Ashwagandha is frequently taken as a capsule, tincture, or mixed into warm drinks as a “moon milk” or evening latte.
 Always follow product directions and consult your healthcare provider, especially if you take medications or have thyroid concerns.
+Individual results vary and ashwagandha is not appropriate for everyone.
+Consult your healthcare provider before use, especially if you have thyroid conditions or take medications.

 NovaPause Curated Option: